pkpkpk/cljs-node-io/docs/readable-streams.md

 ### cljs-node-io.streams/ReadableStream
 #### `(ReadableStream  options)`
-  - a wrapper around stream.Readable that calls its constructor so that buffering setting are properly initialized
+  - a wrapper around stream.Readable that calls its constructor so that buffering settings are properly initialized
   * `options` : map
     * `:highWaterMark` : Int
       - The maximum number of bytes to store in